Dersyx/hsmm/README.md

 > Easy setup for end user.

-> Extension to easily download youtube videos, and an option to push them to the library.
+> Extension to easily download YouTube videos, and an option to push them to the library.